misterzik/Angular4-Polymer-Integration/README.md

 # Angular 4 + Polymer Integration

-Integration between Angular 4 and Polymer to allow the usage of Web Element Compononents. https://www.webcomponents.org/
+Integration between Angular 4 and Polymer to allow the usage of Web Element Components. https://www.webcomponents.org/

 ![alt text](demo.png "FROM THE VAULT")